jpasqua/PrusaSlicer-3DC/README.md

 # PrusaSlicer-3DC
 ![](img/3DC-SM.jpg)![](img/prusaslicer_logo.png)

+**NOTE:** With newer versions of PrusaSlicer (starting with 2.2 I believe) there is built-in support for the 3DConnexion Space Mouse and there fore this configuration is not needed.

 Config file for 3DConnexion Space Mouse for use with PrusaSlicer.

 This is a work-in-progress.
 It customizes the Axes and Buttons of the 3DConnexion SpaceMouse for use with PrusaSlicer.
 This has had very minimal testing on a Mac running Mojave and PrusaSlicer Version: 2.0.0+ (Build: PrusaSlicer-2.0.0+-201905201652) as of 2019-06-30.